What is state pension deferral?

-Normally, you start to receive your state pension when you reach state pension age.
-But you have the option of deferring your pension, during which period you will not receive your state pension.
-State pension deferral means that you delay claiming, or stop your state pension, until a time that suits you.
-This page explains more about the tax consequences of deferral, and about some related benefits issues.
+Many people claim their state pension as soon as they reach state pension age.
+But you have the option of deferring your pension.
+State pension deferral means that you delay claiming, or stop receiving your state pension, until a time that suits you.

-There are different reasons why you might choose to defer your state pension.
+There are many reasons why you might choose to defer your state pension.
 Some of the most common might be:

 - There is no financial need for you to take the income immediately and you regard the financial terms for deferral offered by the Pensions Service as an attractive form of saving.